SillyScarly/Discord-Webhook-Spammer/README.md

 Once you finished all the steps and configured The webhook correctly you will have a running webhook spammer!
 As always I hope you have a great day and Have fun!
 ###############################

+Note : @everyone and @here will work for webhook spammers no matter what.
+So in your sting you can use @everyone or @here all you want!